Defining digital manufacturing

 Automation.
 Automated systems can perform tasks such as inventory management, quality control, and machine maintenance, improving productivity and reducing errors.

 Design for manufacturability (DFM).
-All parts that are uploaded to Hubs for quoting go through automatic DFM analysis.
+All parts that are uploaded to Protolabs Network for quoting go through automatic DFM analysis.
 This review process identifies potential manufacturing challenges before production begins.
 It’s an important advantage of digital manufacturing, as it prevents potentially expensive design issues before they arise.

 Frequently asked questions